VHDL/pyVHDLModel/doc/LanguageModel/Enumerations.rst

 ############

 The language model contains some enumerations to express a *kind* of a models entity.
-These are not enumerated types defined by VHDL itself, like `boolean`.
+These are not enumerated types defined by VHDL itself, like ``boolean``.

-.. rubric:: Table of Content
+.. contents:: Table of Content

-* :ref:`vhdlmodel-direction`
-* :ref:`vhdlmodel-mode`
-* :ref:`vhdlmodel-objclass`
+   :local:

 .. _vhdlmodel-direction: